 Follow me on social media in the buttons at the top!

-Maurielle Lue and Chuck Bennett break down some of the best and worst looks from players in the NFL.
+Maurielle Lue and Chuck Bennett break down the best and worst looks from NFL players around the league.